sanju6890/sanju6890.github.io/README.md

-#sanju6890.github.io
+# sanju6890.github.io (Sanjay Kumar's portal)
-This is a personal website showing " Portfolio and Resume " using <HTML> and <CSS> developed by SANJAY KUMAR.
+This is a Personal " Portfolio and Resume " website using <HTML> and <CSS> developed by me (SANJAY KUMAR) hosted at github.